felixx33549/CalculatorV1/README.md

 # CalculatorV1

+commandline use

-to use in terminal
+calculations had to be adjusted in main.c++

-test2
+# Programm

+mingw64 g++ compiler